Pranav543/EthChainProject/README.md

 "Goerli_ERC721Address": "0xfA08B72137eF907dEB3F202a60EfBc610D2f224b"
 "Matic_ERC721Address": "0x33FC58F12A56280503b04AC7911D1EceEBcE179c"

-Add these token address to your metamask.
+Add these token addresses to your metamask.

 #### Make sure you have balance in your wallet in Goerli, Ropsten and Matic Mumbai Testnet.
 The faucet links are given below